-Installing and Authenticating Claude Code
+Installing and Authenticating Your Terminal Agent

-In Lesson 1, you learned why Claude Code is revolutionary.
-Now comes the crucial step: getting it working on your machine.
+In Lesson 1, you learned why Claude Code is revolutionary, and how OpenCode brings the same agentic, terminal-first model to the open-source world.
+Now comes the crucial step: getting one (or both) working on your machine.

-🔀 Two Professional Paths Available
+🔀 Two Setup Paths Available

 This lesson covers the official Claude subscription setup (Pro $20/month or Max $200/month).
 If you prefer a free/minimal cost alternative, see Lesson 3: Free Claude Code Setup.